Vasiliy Lomachenko: Lomachenko vs. Crolla

-Within a week of Lomachenko successfully unifying at lightweight, Top Rank president Todd duBoef announced Lomachenko would return to the ring on 12 April 2019 at the Staples Center in Los Angeles, headlining Friday night Top Rank Boxing on ESPN.
+Top Rank president Todd duBoef announced Lomachenko would return to the ring on 12 April 2019 at the Staples Center in Los Angeles, headlining Friday night Top Rank Boxing on ESPN.
 With Richard Commey and Isa Chaniev set to fight for the vacant IBF lightweight title, it was highly likely that the winner would fight Lomachenko in what would be Lomachenko's second unification fight.
 Top Rank intended to finalize the deal with promoter Lou DiBella, which would see Commey vs. Chaniev take place on 2 February 2019 at the Ford Center in Frisco, Texas.
 By the end of January 2019, purse bids for Lomachenko vs. Anthony Crolla were pushed back two days to 6 February 2019 with the minimum bid being $150,000.

 Commey defeated Chaniev to become the new IBF lightweight champion, however picked up a hand injury during the fight.
 His promoter Lou DiBella advised Top Rank, Commey would be out of training for a minimum of two months.
 This prompted Top Rank to start searching for a new opponent for Lomachenko.
-On 20 February, it was announced that Lomachenko would defend his WBA (Super), WBO and The Ring titles against Crolla at the Staples Center in Los Angeles, California on 12 April 2019.
+On 20 February, it was announced that Lomachenko would defend his WBA (Super), WBO and The Ring titles against Crolla at the Staples Center in Los Angeles on 12 April 2019.
 The bout, including the full undercard would be streamed live and exclusive on ESPN+, to mark the one year anniversary of the streaming service.
-The fight was made official a week later with ticket information.
 The bout would mark Crolla's first time fighting in the US, having only fought once previously outside of his native UK.
 It was reported that Lomachenko would earn $1.2 million, but guaranteed closer to $3.2 million.
-Crolla, who was a heavy 100-1 underdog, had an official purse of $300,000 for the fight, however guaranteed more due to UK TV rights.
+Crolla, who was a heavy 100–1 underdog, had an official purse of $300,000 for the fight, however guaranteed more due to UK TV rights.